boozallen/sdp-labs/try-it-out/docs/_build/html/_sources/pages/deploy-devops-tools.rst.txt

 **If you haven't already**, use one of the above commands to clone the repository to your computer.

-In your terminal, navigate to the inside of the **sdp-labs** directory that you just cloned from GitHub.
+In your terminal, navigate to the inside of the ``sdp-labs`` directory that you just cloned from GitHub.

-Run the following command in your terminal from the top-level directory of the **sdp-labs** directory to deploy the Docker containers using a `provided docker-compose.yaml file`_.
+Run the following command in your terminal from the top-level directory of the ``sdp-labs`` directory to deploy the Docker containers using the `provided docker-compose.yaml file`_ within the ``try-it-out`` directory.

 .. _provided docker-compose.yaml file: https://github.com/boozallen/sdp-labs/blob/master/try-it-out/docker-compose.yaml